sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflows.md

 When hovering the mouse on an instruction, then the 3-dots action menu is offered for the following operations:

 - **All Instructions** offer the *Copy*, *Cut* and *Remove* operations.
-Block instructions such as the *Fork Instruction* in addition offer the *Remove All* operation: whiie *Remove* will remove the instruction only, the *Remove All* operation will remove the instruction and any instructions included such as Jobs.
+Block instructions such as the *Fork Instruction* in addition offer the *Remove All* operation: while *Remove* will remove the instruction only, the *Remove All* operation will remove the instruction and any instructions included such as Jobs.
 - **Job Instruction** offers the *Make Job Template* operation that creates a Job Template from the current Job.
 The Job Template can be used by other Jobs in the same or in different Workflows.

 #### Copy, Cut, Paste Operations